Computerized Manufacturing and Machining | ACTC

 Computerized Manufacturing and Machining

-Prepare for the dynamic future of manufacturing.
-Gain job-ready skills in cutting-edge computerized manufacturing methods and computer-aided drafting techniques.
+Gain job-ready skills in cutting-edge computerized manufacturing and computer-aided drafting techniques.

 Computerized Manufacturing and Machining is a highly diversified area engaged in the production of machined objects required for the assembly of the products of modern industry.
 A machine tool specialist (machinist) shapes metal to precise dimensions.
 The technically skilled machinist must be able to read blueprints and transform this information into a part, product, or entire machine.
 The machine tool specialist is skillful in the use of tool room and production equipment, including lathes, grinders, milling machines, saws, and drilling machines.
 Additionally modern machine tool specialists are trained to program and operate computer numerical controlled (CNC) machine tools to make quality precise parts for today's industrial environment.